 (3A) The originating claim in respect of a CIPPLSL case must not be served unless the clerk has recorded on the claim the date set for the initial hearing of the trial under regulation 35A.

-(3) A claim must be lodged and served together with an approved form that may be used for making a response under regulation 14.
+(3) A claim must be lodged and served together with the court-approved form for making a response under regulation 14.

-(4) A counterclaim or third party claim may be lodged and served at any time, unless the clerk at a pre-trial conference has specified a time within which a counterclaim or third party claim may be made, in which case the counterclaim or third party claim must be made within that time.
+(4) A counterclaim may be lodged and served at any time, unless the clerk at a pre-trial conference has specified a time within which a counterclaim may be made, in which case the counterclaim must be made within that time.

-(5) Without limiting subregulation (4), if, at the initial hearing of a CIPPLSL case, the Court specifies a time within which a counterclaim or third party claim in the case may be made, the counterclaim or third party claim must be made within that time.
+(5) Without limiting subregulation (4), if, at the initial hearing of a CIPPLSL case, the court specifies a time within which a counterclaim in the case may be made, the counterclaim must be made within that time.

 [Regulation 13 amended: Gazette 31 Jul 2012 p.
-3685.]
+3685; SL 2022/100 r.
+15.]

-14. Response to a claim
+14. Response to claim

 (1) Except in a CIPPLSL case, a party against which a claim is made must complete the response included with the claim served on the party, and lodge it —

-(a) if the party’s address for service is less than 1 000 km from the Perth Court, within 21 days after the service of the claim; and
+(a) if the party’s address for service is less than 1 000 km from the court’s registry, within 21 days after the service of the claim; and

-(b) if the party’s address for service is more than 1 000 km from the Perth Court, within 28 days after the service of the claim.
+(b) if the party’s address for service is more than 1 000 km from the court’s registry, within 28 days after the service of the claim.

 (2) Except in a CIPPLSL case, the party must serve the response within 14 days after it has been lodged.